 Bet a Queenslander wouldn’t do that, bitches.
 They probably would have taken my eighty bucks and spent it on cans of Bundy for themselves and their girlfriends and/or sisters – who may be the same person – and Queensland stubby holders to put them in.
 You know it’s true.

-After the origin miracle and two Smirnoffs we settled into the stadium to find something even more miraculous: the cavernous shithole that is ANZ was full of blue TRY signs, blue jumpers, blue wigs and blue pride.
+After the origin miracle and two Smirnoffs we settled into the stadium to find something even more miraculous: ANZ Stadium was full of blue TRY signs, blue jumpers, blue wigs and blue pride.
 It almost had an atmosphere.
 Almost.
 I was so excited I almost peed a tiny bit.
 True story.
 Especially to see my baby Roosters Mitchell Pearce and Braith Anasta play together: LOOK HOW CUTE THEY ARE.

 I know we all already know that the mighty blues were beaten, but let’s relive it in point form anyway.
 And I warn you in advance there won’t be much talk about football, because we don’t wanna talk about it, kk?
 All we have to say is THAT PASS WAS NOT FORWARD.
 Also, maybe if we had K Rudd hanging in our dressing room, things would have been different.
 Hmmmm?